Found injured or sick wildlife?

 We discourage any kind of wildlife feeding (including access to garbage), this usually attracts various species of animals and more often than not causes human-wildlife conflict.
 The raccoon family WILL move on once the juveniles are weaned and able to forage for food by themselves (end of summer).
 THAT IS YOUR WINDOW to close any gaps, holes, entryways to your house/shed to prevent this raccoon mother to give birth and raise more babies next year in the same spot.

 We applaud any action you may be willing to take, in living peacefully with this raccoon family and educating others.
+We do not consider raccoons “pests”, however we are aware that officially they are labelled as such in our region.
+See more info here.

 Interior Wildlife is one of the few licensed rehabilitation centers in BC equipped with an aquatic facility to house and care for aquatic mammals year-round (such as beaver or otter).